Ideensammlung/Ideensammlung.github.io/src/demokratie.md

 > Freedom of information can become a lasting success story only if it is
 > guaranteed by the legal system, firmly embedded as a principle in people’s
-> minds and routinely practised by institutions.
+> minds and routinely practised by institutions.<br />
 > [Freedom of information and transparency in Germany; Seite 4](https://www.reformgestaltung.de/fileadmin/user_upload/Dokumente/GIZ_Informationsfreiheit_en.pdf)

 In Deutschland gibt es seit 2006 das Freiheitsinformationsgesetz.
 Allerdings